How We Worship Matters: Physical space can kill your worship

 Lights, Sounds, and Seats

 If your PA and sound are terrible, it means the listener has to work harder than he or she should to focus on the sermon.
 If the HVAC system is in disrepair, summer attendance may not meet your desired expectations.
 When was the last time you painted anything?
 Does your furniture match or display a theme?
 Can new people find the entrance?
 Are the bathrooms clean or updated?
 Everything we do or don’t do sends a clear message.
 Being intentional about leading people includes planning well your worship space.
 We live in the physical world as spiritual beings.
-The preparation of our place of worship profoundly reflects our of leadership.
+The preparation of leadership.

 Even your seating arrangement can powerfully change the culture of worship in your church.
 In one building I led worship in, the pastor and I moved the chairs from straight to curved rows, allowing the people to see each other.
 It sent the message that the front view was only part of the event, signaling that participation was both valued and desired.
 Lighting matters, too.
 If your room is always dark, you should not expect people to ever speak to each other.
 The kind and amount of light determine the type of interaction.
 Is it for your “program” on the stage or do you want people to be a part of it, too?